Anne Gregory, MBA Class of 2017 and Keith Riegert, Langone Managing Editor

 How Black Friday Went Nuclear

 REI’s decision to forgo the annual shopping holiday may be a hint of the future demise of Black Friday.
-Over the past decade, an arms race of sorts has ignited between various brick and mortar retailers and e-commerce sites.
+Having read the stats, you must think that REI is mad to not have their stores open on that day but they don’t think they will be missing out on much.
+On top of this, every year they host the rei garage sale where returned and leftover items are sold at cheap prices so they make a lot of money back through that.
+It sells off products that would otherwise be binned.
+This means their customers can get Black Friday deals a few times a year, without the hectic rush.
+Also, over the past decade, an arms race of sorts has ignited between various brick and mortar retailers and e-commerce sites.
 The traditional, early Friday morning store openings, complete with hordes of shoppers, shivering in the cold, gave way to midnight shopping stampedes captured on CNN.
 Eventually, retailers crossed the date border altogether and honed in on Thanksgiving itself.
 Last year J.C.
-Penney started its Black Friday sales at 5 p.m. on Thursday—right around the time most Americans were working through their second helping of mashed potatoes.
+Penney started its Black Friday sales at 5 p.m. on Thursday-right around the time most Americans were working through their second helping of mashed potatoes.
 But, this year, a number of retailers, including Costco and Nordstrom, are keeping this locks on and pushing store openings back to Friday or forgoing the sales competition altogether.

 Free Shipping Now Included